box/box-typescript-sdk-gen/docs/groups.md

 ### Returns

-This function returns a value of type `Group`.
+This function returns a value of type `GroupFull`.

 Returns the new group object.